Las Leñas in Mendoza Province

 High-altitude, cold, dry, windy.
 Marte closes for wind frequently.
 Storm days deliver legendary conditions when they hit.

 Day and multi-day onsite.
-Not currently in major international pass programs.
+Not in the major international pass programs.

 Common planning mistakes

-Booking 3 days only — Marte may not open.
-Underestimating the transfer time.
-Bringing rental gear when your own would serve much better.
+Booking 3 days only, underestimating the transfer, bringing rental gear when your own would serve much better.

-When you're a strong skier chasing big-mountain terrain, you have schedule flexibility, and you accept that the prize is gated by weather.
+When you're a strong skier or rider chasing big-mountain terrain, you have schedule flexibility, and you accept that the prize is gated by weather.

 (Continue exploring)